 West Michigan has a great climate and soil for fruit growing.
 We (Michiganders) like to do things ourselves around here so there are u-pick fields aplenty by us.
 So far this summer, I’ve picked strawberries, blueberries, and raspberries.
 Before winter hits, I’ll have picked apples and maybe cherries…maybe peaches, we’ll see what the summer holds!

 My husband grew up loving fresh, cold blueberry pie.
 Traditionally, it is made with a graham cracker crust, and the blueberries are held together with lemon jello.
-Well, since we can’t eat gluten anymore and as a Type 1 Diabetic, I want to watch my carbohydrate intake, I wanted to give this family favorite recipe a Paleo and low(er) carb make-over.
+Well, since we can’t eat gluten anymore and as a Type 1 Diabetic, I want to watch my carbohydrate intake.
+So I wanted to give this family favorite recipe a Paleo and low(er) carb make-over.

 My goals for this pie were Paleo-friendly, cut as many carbs as possible (for a dessert that is!), and the fewest, whole ingredients possible.
 The crust is made of crushed pecans (graham cracker substitute) with coconut oil, and a bit of coconut flour to hold it together.
 It comes together very much like a traditional graham cracker crust, just different ingredients!

 Plain Gelatin for a Tasty No Bake Pie

 The gelatin took a quite a few tries to get right.
 Injecting fresh lemon flavor while still allowing the gelatin to set was trickier than I thought it would be.
 Come to find out, too much acid messes with the gelatin’s ability to set properly.
 Who knew?!
 The ratios in this recipe will set, but you do need to be patient.
 I recommend making this pie the day before you need it to make sure it is gelled completely.